John Shelton (died 1539): Death

 Shelton died on 21 December 1539 at the age of 62, and was buried in the chancel of Shelton church.
 He was said to have been "a man of great possessions", which he sought to pass on to his heirs contrary to the Statute of Uses.
 When the stratagem came to light after Shelton's death, the lawyers involved were punished, and an act of Parliament (33 Hen.
 8. c.
 26) was passed annulling such "crafty conveyances".

 Issue

 Shelton had three sons and seven daughters: Margaret, John, Mary, Ralph, Thomas, Anne, Gabriella, Elizabeth, Amy, and Emma.
-His son and heir, Sir John Shelton (b. in or before 1503, d.
-1558), married Margaret, the daughter of Henry Parker, 10th Baron Morley.
+His son and heir, John Shelton, married Margaret, the daughter of Henry Parker, 10th Baron Morley.
 His daughter Anne married Edmund Knyvet.
 Another daughter, Margaret, married Thomas Wodehouse.
-His daughter Mary married first Sir Anthony Heaveningham, and second, Philip Appleyard, the half-brother of Amy Robsart.
-One of his daughters, thought to be either Margaret or Mary, were said to have been a mistress of King Henry VIII.
+His daughter Mary married first Anthony Heaveningham, and second, Philip Appleyard, the half-brother of Amy Robsart.
+One of his daughters, thought to be either Margaret or Mary, was said to have been a mistress of King Henry VIII.